MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 You must have an internet connection to complete this step.

-Open a command prompt and use the bootstrapper's parameters as defined in the [Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md) page to create your local installation cache.
+Open a command prompt with administrator privileges, navigate to the directory that you downloaded the bootstrapper into, and use the bootstrapper's parameters as defined in the [Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md) page to create your local installation cache.
 Common examples using the Enterprise bootstrapper are illustrated below and in the [command-line parameter examples](command-line-parameter-examples.md) page.
 You can install a language other than English by changing `en-US` to a locale from the [list of language locales](#list-of-language-locales), and you can use the [list of components and workloads](workload-and-component-ids.md) to further customize your local cache.

 > [!TIP]
 > To prevent an error, make sure that your full installation path is less than 80 characters.